 Dr. Scott holds a doctorate in political science, with a specialization in public administration from Howard University, and a Bachelor of Arts in Political Science from Fisk University (magna cum laude and Phi Beta Kappa).

 Michael J. Wallace

-Former Vice Chairman and COO, Constellation Energy; Member, Cybersecurity Subcommittee, Homeland Security Advisory Council, DHS; Member, Steering Committee, Electric Subsector Coordinating Council (ESCC)
+Former Vice Chairman and Chief Operating Officer - Constellation Energy; Member, Cybersecurity Subcommittee - DHS Homeland Security Advisory Council; Member, Steering Committee - Electric Subsector Coordinating Council (ESCC)

 Mr. Michael J. Wallace retired in April 2011 as Vice Chairman and COO of Constellation Energy and Chairman of Constellation Energy Nuclear Group, which includes nuclear generation of 3,869 megawatts, 3 sites, and 5 units in 2 states.
 In addition, in his capacity as COO, Mr. Wallace had direct responsibility for several different business groups, including the wholly owned subsidiary, Baltimore Gas and Electric (BGE), and the company security organization.

 Prior to joining Constellation Energy Group, Mr. Wallace was Managing Director of Barrington Energy Partners, LLC, a strategic consulting firm specializing in energy industry transactions and advisory services.
 He co-founded the firm in 1998 and advised energy company executives on mergers and acquisitions, transaction financing, and market and investment opportunities.